vyag/sakura-retry/README.md

 # Design Principles
 Unlike SpringRetry, Retry does not provide annotation-based retry policies, but recommends users to define reusable retry policies through programming and apply them to the business logic that needs retries.
 This approach decouples the specific business logic implementation from the retry policy, allowing users to dynamically select different retry policies for the same business logic without limitations imposed by annotation declarations at compile time.
 Retry policies are defined by combining the following elements, and provide built-in implementations:
-- Retry condition: Defines when to retry.
+- Retry rule: Defines when to retry.
-- Termination condition: Defines when to terminate retries.
-When the retry condition is not met or the termination condition is met, retries will stop.
+- Termination rule: Defines when to terminate retries.
+When the retry rule is not met or the termination rule is met, retries will stop.
 - Backoff strategy: Defines the waiting time interval between retries.
 - Failure listener: Defines the processing logic when retries fail.
 Includes logging output, custom recovery logic, etc.

 Unlike some other retry frameworks, **Retry** does not provide retry policies based on return values, but **only through exceptions**.
 You can check unexpected return values and throw exceptions by yourself.

-# Built-in Retry Conditions
+# Built-in Retry Rules
-- `Conditions.MaxRetries(amount)`: Maximum number of retries (not including the first execution).
+- `Rules.MaxRetries(amount)`: Maximum number of retries (not including the first execution).
-- `Conditions.MaxAttempts(amount)`: Maximum number of attempts (including the first execution).
+- `Rules.MaxAttempts(amount)`: Maximum number of attempts (including the first execution).
-- `Conditions.MaxTimeElapsed(duration)`: Maximum time elapsed for attempts.
+- `Rules.MaxTimeElapsed(duration)`: Maximum time elapsed for attempts.
-- `Conditions.ExceptionOf(types)`: Specified exception types.
+- `Rules.ExceptionOf(types)`: Specified exception types.
-- `Conditions.TRUE`: Always returns true.
+- `Rules.TRUE`: Always returns true.
-- `Conditions.FALSE`: Always returns false.
+- `Rules.FALSE`: Always returns false.
-- `Conditions.UNRECOVERABLE_EXCEPTIONS`: Unrecoverable exception types (like `InterruptedException`, `RuntimeException`, and `Error`), which are also the default termination condition for `RetryPolicy`.
+- `Rules.UNRECOVERABLE_EXCEPTIONS`: Unrecoverable exception types (like `InterruptedException`, `RuntimeException`, and `Error`), which are also the default termination rule for `RetryPolicy`.
 # Built-in Backoff Strategies
 - `BackoffPolicies.FixedDelay(duration)`: Fixed delay backoff.
 - `BackoffPolicies.Exponential(initDuration, maxDuration)`: Exponential delay backoff.